hahnec/depthy/README.rst

 ``depthy --src=".\\examples\\data\\pens\\"``

-Alternatively, you can specify the method or select your images manually with
+To infer light-field depth, you can specify the method or select your image folder manually with

 ``depthy --win --method='epi'``

+For stereo depth, you would use

+``depthy --win --method='stereo'``

 More information on optional arguments, can be found using the help parameter